DJ LeMahieu Player Props: Yankees vs. Rangers

-The New York Yankees, including DJ LeMahieu (.143 batting average in his past 10 games), take on starting pitcher Dane Dunning and the Texas Rangers at Yankee Stadium, Friday at 7:05 PM ET.
+DJ LeMahieu -- with an on-base percentage of .194 in his past 10 games, 92 points lower than his season-long percentage -- will be in action for the New York Yankees versus the Texas Rangers, with Jon Gray on the hill, on June 24 at 4:05 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Mariners.
+He had a one-hit showing in his previous game (1-for-4) against the Rangers.

 DJ LeMahieu Game Info & Props vs. the Rangers